rsimon/mini-gazetteer/source-data/README.md

 # Source data

 This repository does not include the source data.
-(It's big...)

 Please grab your own copies of the two necessary data files here: